 Ted has served as lead counsel in commercial disputes, and has litigated sham litigation, standards setting, patent pooling and IP licensing issues, other Sherman Act claims, insurance coverage and environmental claims.
 In addition to major trial work, he has represented clients in private dispute resolution proceedings, mediations and government investigations concerning antitrust, unfair competition, false advertising and Internet privacy issues.

 Mr. Levitt’s 30 years of legal experience centers in the corporate sector where he has been at the forefront of intellectual property changes.
 As Chief Intellectual Property Counsel at Dow Corning Corporation, Mr. Levitt led a global team of more than 25 employees to advance and protect Dow Corning’s diverse technologies and markets.
 Previously, Mr. Levitt served as corporate counsel at DuPont and General Counsel of Solae, LLC, a joint venture by DuPont and Bunge.

 Mr. Sanders received his J.D. from Harvard Law School and holds an A.B. in chemistry and physics from Harvard University.
-He is a member of the Boston Bar Association, Boston Patent Law Association, Boston Intellectual Property American Inn of Court and the ITC Trial Lawyers Association.
+He is a member of the Boston Bar Association, Boston Patent Law Association, and the ITC Trial Lawyers Association.